blairzhang99/join-titanic-project/README.md

 ### Project Description
 This is a beginner tutorial to navigate through terminal, GitHub repos and python notebooks.
-The Titanic project is a classic prediction project to use machine learning form disaster.
+It is a classic prediction project using random forest model to predict survival rate from disaster.